logo

 Round and round.

-This is not a character flaw.
+Therefore, this is not a character flaw.
 It’s a loop.
 And loops can be interrupted.

-The Line of Choice
+What is the Line of Choice in Leadership?

 We call this the Line of Choice.

-Below the line is the Drama Triangle — reactive, automatic, armored.
-When leaders are tired, overwhelmed, or operating on adrenaline, they fall below the line because the PFC is an energy hog.
+Below the line is the Drama Triangle – reactive, automatic, armored.
+Consequently, when leaders are tired, overwhelmed, or operating on adrenaline, they fall below the line because the PFC is an energy hog.
 It drains fast.
 The reactive brain is cheap and easy.
 This is why reactive patterns get worse under pressure, not better.

-Above the line is the Empowerment Dynamic — conscious, intentional, creative.
+Above the line is the Empowerment Dynamic – conscious, intentional, and creative.
 This is where you have access to your full leadership capacity: your empathy, your strategic thinking, your ability to ask better questions and see the bigger picture.

 The shift above the line starts with one question: What do I want to create here?